This Man Must Die: Plot

 Charles appears to abandon his plan to murder Paul and drives away with Hélène.
 In a roadside restaurant, a television announcer reports Paul's death from poisoning and appeals for Charles and Hélène to return, which they do.
 Charles argues with the police that it would be foolhardy for him to kill Paul when he knew the journal would reach them.
-They contend that Charles has planned to use this argument to deflect their suspicions, and arrest him.
-However, Philippe enters and confesses to the murder.
+However, the police put forward a theory that Charles has planned for the diary to be discovered and to use the argument to deflect their suspicions.
+Charles is arrested, but the police cannot find the poisoned bottle Paul was supposed to die from, since Charles left before Paul was poisoned.
+He is released soon after as Philippe confesses to the murder and provides the key evidence (the poisoned medication bottle) as a proof.

 Back at their hotel, Charles is weary and promises to tell Hélène the entire story the next day.
-She wakes to find his note explaining that Philippe has confessed falsely to the crime Charles himself committed.
+She wakes to find his note explaining that Philippe has confessed to the crime in order to save him and he (Charles) is the real murderer.
 He tells her to share his confession with the police and that he will punish himself and never be seen again.
-He is seen sailing oceanward.

-The Brahms piece "Denn es gehet dem Menschen wie dem Vieh" ('For that which befalleth the sons of men befalleth beasts', OT Koh 3,19-22 LUT) from Four Serious Songs op.
-121, is sung by Kathleen Ferrier as a motif.
+While the film shows him sailing oceanward, Charles recites in voice-over a line from the Vier ernste Gesänge by Johannes Brahms: "For that which befalls man befalls the beast, as the one dies, so dies the other".